LoyolaChicagoBooks/introcs-csharp/rst/hgteamwork.rst

 open up your editor to compare the files side-by-side or use a tool like ``diff`` on Unix or a Mac, which gives a side-by-side comparison::

-   diff -y Hello.cs MyHello.cs
+   diff -y hello.cs my_hello.cs

 (You will need to expand the width of your console window to see clearly!)

 This tool is not built into Windows.
 In the Windows lab, you can use the much less visually helpful  ::

-   fc Hello.cs MyHello.cs
+   fc hello.cs my_hello.cs

 to show differing segments from each file.
 You can also download difference display tools for Windows that are more